Waimiri-Atroarí language: Object position

-Negation particle
+Negation

 Waimiri Atroari uses non-verbal negation, that is, negation marked by particles kap~kapy~kapa and wan.
 These particles act to indicate negation rather than negation being marked on a verb and are often used to negate existence as seen below (Bruno 115).

 Causative forms

 There are two kinds of causative forms that can be used to signify if a subject causes an event.
 First, there is the -py morpheme that indicates if someone “made” someone else do something or if they are not resistant to “cause” an event to happen.
 There is one construction where the morpheme -py appears with the lexicalized verb, such as in examples (27) and (28), where -py attaches to the verb for 'tell' (Bruno 100).